Understanding and Improving Training-free Loss-based Diffusion Guidance: Improving Training-free Guidance

+In Section \ref{sec:opt}, we analyzed training-free guidance from the optimization perspective.
+To accelerate the convergence, gradient step size should be adaptive to the gradient landscape.
+We adopt Polyak step size, which has near-optimal convergence rates under various conditions \cite{hazan2019revisiting}.
+The algorithm is shown in Algorithm \ref{alg:pgd} and the term $\|\bm{\epsilon}_{\theta}(\bm{x}_t,t)\|$ is used to both estimate the gap to optimal values and balance the magnitude of diffusion term and guidance term.

+We implement Polyak step size within the context of a training-free guidance framework called FreeDoM \cite{yu2023freedom} and benchmark the performance of this implementation using the DDIM sampler with $50$ steps.
 As shown in Figure \ref{fig:pgd}, FreeDoM is unable to effectively guide the generation process when faced with a significant discrepancy between the unconditional generation and the specified condition.
-An illustrative example is the difficulty in guiding the model to generate faces oriented to the left when the unconditionally generated faces predominantly orient to the right, as shown in the middle column of the figure.
-Conversely, when the unconditionally generated faces orient forward, the condition for any face orientation is more easily fulfilled.
-This challenge, which arises due to the insufficiency of $50$ steps for convergence under the condition, is ameliorated by substituting gradient descent with PGD, thereby illustrating the benefits of employing an advanced optimizer in the guidance process.
+An illustrative example is the difficulty in guiding the model to generate faces oriented to the left when the unconditionally generated faces predominantly orient to the right, as shown in Figure \ref{fig:guide_pgd}.
+This challenge, which arises due to the insufficiency of $50$ steps for convergence under the condition, is ameliorated by substituting gradient descent with adaptive step size, thereby illustrating the benefits of employing a better step size in the guidance process.